 It used to be that really no one had to “go to work”.
 Men were primarily responsible for farming land and working with livestock, while women were in charge of the house.
 Women cared for the children, prepared food, and kept the house.
 However, as societies evolved, more specialized work was demanded.
 Yet for many years, men went out to work, and women stayed in the home.
 By now, the makeup of the workforce has changed drastically.
 The statistics about working moms below give us a fascinating insight into how much the roles of men and women have changed over the years.

-- Women that have achieved their doctorates are more likely to be mothers now than 20 years ago.
+- Women who have achieved their doctorates are more likely to be mothers now than 20 years ago.
 (In 2014 80% of women with doctorates had given birth, compared to just 65% in 1994.)
-(Pew Research)

 Percentage of Women In Certain Jobs